nolascojoao/aws-rds-dms-migration-lab/README.md

 # AWS RDS Migration Lab
+---

 ## Overview

 This lab demonstrates the process of migrating a MariaDB database running on an EC2 instance (simulating an on-premise environment) to an RDS MySQL instance using AWS DMS and monitoring the migration with CloudWatch.
-The entire process will be executed via AWS CLI.

 ---
 ⚠️ Attention: